100% Free Consultation (225) 412-6348

 Seeking Recovery for Financial & Emotional Damages

-Even if the emotional distress caused by the death of your loved were not enough, it often comes with overwhelming financial consequences as well.
-Not only were there immediate financial burdens, but wrongful death also allows for these burdens to continue in the future.
+Even if the emotional distress caused by the death of your loved one was not enough, it often comes with overwhelming financial consequences as well.
+Not only are there immediate financial burdens, but wrongful death also allows for these burdens to continue in the future.

 When you seek compensation for financial damages in a wrongful death case, you are seeking:

-• Medical & Funeral Expenses: If your loved one did not immediately pass away after the incident, but was instead on life support or required surgery that did not succeed, you may have extensive medical bills to cover.
-Additionally, the cost of funerals are steadily increasing.
-If this death was the fault of another party, you should be reattributed for these expenses.
+• Medical & Funeral Expenses: If your loved one did not immediately pass away after the incident, but was instead on life support or required surgery, you may have extensive medical bills to cover.
+Additionally, the cost of funerals is steadily increasing.
+If this death was the fault of another party, you should be reattributed these expenses.

-• Loss of Future Wages: Your loved one’s ability to provide for his or her family has been wrongfully cut short, and this could continue to place your surviving family in economic hardship.
+• Loss of Future Wages: Your loved one’s ability to provide for their family has been wrongfully cut short, and this could continue to place your surviving family in economic hardship.

-• Loss of Benefits: If your loved one’s employee benefits covered your family, you may in the position where your family now is without medical insurance and other crucial benefits.
+• Loss of Benefits: If your loved one’s employee benefits covered your family, you may find yourself in a position where your family now is without medical insurance and other crucial benefits.

-Aside from the financial damages, you and your family are continually struggling with the emotional ramifications of your sudden loss.
-Wrongful death suits also allow for the pursuance of compensation for the emotional distress this death has caused you and your family.
-These include the following:
+Apart from the financial damages, you and your family are continually struggling with the emotional ramifications of your sudden loss.
+Louisiana wrongful death suits also allow compensation for the emotional distress this death has caused.

 • Pain & Suffering: The agony and natural grief you feel after the death of a loved one is an experience that you have been put through unfairly.

-• Loss of Care, Protection, Guidance & Advice: Especially in the cases of spouses or children, survivors have lose the care they will receive from their spouse or parent, and will miss the opportunity to seek the desperately wanted advice from that individual in future moments.
+• Loss of Care, Protection, Guidance & Advice: Especially in cases of spouses or children, they have lost the care they would have received and the opportunity to seek the advice they desperately need from that individual.

 At Arnold & Itkin, the emotional and financial devastation you and your loved ones are experiencing due to this tragedy resonates with us, and we use this compassion to motivate our devotion to your case.
-We have won multi-million dollar verdicts in wrongful death cases, and while we know this is no guarantee for your case, we still want to learn more about how we can help you and your family.
+We have won numerous multi-million dollar outcomes in wrongful death cases, and while we know this is no guarantee for your situation, we still want to learn more about how we can help you and your family.

-If you are in Louisiana and feel that the death of your loved was the fault of another party, call our team at (888) 493-1629.
+If you are in Louisiana and feel that the death of your loved one was the fault of another, call our team at (888) 493-1629.
 The road to recovery will begin with your free consultation.

 Common Questions